ishine/das/_sources/quick_start.md

 :::

 ## Waveform and spectrogram display
-Laoding the audio will open a window that displays the first second of audio as a waveform (top) and a spectrogram (bottom).
+Loading the audio will open a window that displays the first second of audio as a waveform (top) and a spectrogram (bottom).
 You will see the two major modes of fly song---pulse and sine.
 The recording starts with sine song---a relatively soft oscillation resulting in a spectral power at ~150Hz.
 Pulse song starts after ~0.75 seconds, evident as trains of brief wavelets with a regular interval.

 To navigate the view: Move forward/backward along the time axis via the `A`/`D` keys and zoom in/out the time axis with the `W`/`S` keys (see also the _Playback_ menu).
 The temporal and frequency resolution of the spectrogram can be adjusted with the `R` and `T` keys.